alakeldev/passwords-generator-and-manager/README.md

 When the user answer ‘yes’ to the question: ‘Do you want to start the Passwords Manager Application for the first time?’, a new file named ‘the-security-key.key’ will be created, and a symmetric key will be generated and stored inside that file.

 - Passwords Manager App - "Save" Path:<br>
 When the user chooses the 'save' path and enters a username and password fields (without leaving any fields empty or with only one character), these entries will be saved inside ‘my-passwords.txt’.
-Then, a function will run to retrieve the data from ‘my-passwords.txt’ and encrypt it with the symmetric key that was stored inside ‘the-security-key.key’.
+Then, a function will run to retrieve the data from ‘my-passwords.txt’ and will encrypt the retrieved data with the symmetric key that was stored inside ‘the-security-key.key’.
 The encrypted data will then be stored inside a new file named ‘my-encrypted-data.txt’.

 - Passwords Manager App - "View" Path:<br>
-When the user chooses the 'view' path and there are previously saved passwords inside ‘my-passwords.txt’, a function will run to retrieve the data from this file and encrypt it with the symmetric key that is stored inside ‘the-security-key.key’.
+When the user chooses the 'view' path and there are previously saved passwords inside ‘my-passwords.txt’, a function will run to retrieve the data from this file and will encrypt the retrieved data with the symmetric key that is stored inside ‘the-security-key.key’.
 The encrypted data will then be stored inside a new file named ‘my-encrypted-data.txt’.
 Then, another function will run to decrypt the data from ‘my-encrypted-data.txt’ file with the same key and print it out on the terminal.

 - Passwords Manager App - "Exit" Path:<br>
 When the user chooses to exit the Passwords Manager Application and there is previously saved data, a function will run and ask if they want to remove the previously saved data.
 If the user enters ‘yes’, a new function will run that will delete all of the data inside the files ‘my-passwords.txt’ and ‘my-encrypted-data.txt’.